The Center for Student Success (OASIS)

-Academic Services provides guidance and advising for students who have not yet declared a major program of study and for students who are between majors.
-It is also a resource for students in need of assistance with study skills, tutoring, time management and other types of academic assistance.
-Academic Services staff collaborate with faculty to identify and support the academic progress of students as they utilize early intervention strategies to support the students’ academic and social needs.
+Academic Services staff provide guidance, support and advising for students who have not yet declared a major program of study or who are between majors.
+Students receive assistance in clarifying academic goals and exploring the many programs of study offered at Husson.
+Academic services staff are also resources for students experiencing academic challenges who need assistance with study skills, tutoring, time management and other types of academic support.
+Academic Services staff collaborate with faculty in all of Husson's Schools/Colleges to support students by utilizing early intervention strategies.

 Career Services supports Husson students and alumni in all aspects of career exploration and professional development.
-Career Services staff provide a comprehensive array of vocational resources and assistance designed to address student’s needs at every stage of their college and professional development including career counseling, choosing a major, internships, graduate school applications, professional networking and etiquette, resume and cover letter development, job search strategies and interviewing techniques.
+Career Services staff provide a comprehensive array of vocational resources and assistance designed to address students' and alumni needs at every stage of their college and professional development including: career counseling; choosing a major; internships; graduate school applications; professional networking and etiquette; resume and cover letter development; job search strategies; and interviewing techniques.
 Career Services maintains a comprehensive website and several social media platforms offering a number of tools designed to support students and alumni with vocational self-assessment, career information, and job search resources.
 They also maintain a database of current job and internship postings.

 Husson University is committed to providing reasonable accommodations to otherwise qualified students with documented, qualifying disabilities.
-Accommodations are provided and supported through the OASIS office.
+Accommodations are provided and supported by a full staff of Disability Services advisors.
 Information regarding where to access support is provided to all incoming students and their parents during New Student Orientation days and in letters sent by the Admissions Office.
 Returning students who receive support for disabilities are sent reminders of the need to meet and update their accommodation plans at the start of each semester.
 In order for Husson to provide reasonable accommodations, students must provide documentation of a disability and request accommodations; submission of documentation alone does not establish an accommodation plan.
 The Disability Services office will review documentation and work with the student to assure an appropriate accommodation plan.

 International Student Services

-Husson University supports a growing population of international students who will find a full complement of support and advocacy services within the OASIS office.
-OASIS's Student Success Advisor (SSA) for international students will facilitate connections with tutoring services and immigration/Visa services as well as acting as academic advisor for students until they have determined their program of study.
-The SSA directs EAGLEWeek--a week-long orientation for all international students--and will facilitate the connection of each international student with his/her peer mentor.
-The SSA is also committed to supporting the transition needs of all international students.
+Husson University supports a growing population of international students from many countries who will find a full complement of support and advocacy services within the Student Success Center.
+A Student Success Advisor for international students will assist students in their transition to Husson, foster connections with tutoring and other support services, and facilitate connection with our immigration/Visa services staff member.
+The Advisor will also act as an academic advisor for international students until they have determined their program of study.
+This Student Success Advisor directs a week-long orientation for all international students - EAGLEWeek - and will facilitate the connection of each international student with his/her peer mentor.

 New Student Orientations

-Each summer, New Student Orientation days are offered through OASIS.
-These student orientations are intended to provide incoming students and their parents with the information they need to successfully transition to higher education.
+Each summer, New Student Orientation days are offered through The Center for Student Success.
+These orientations are intended to provide incoming students and their parents with the information they need to successfully transition to higher education.
 Programming strands for parents and students throughout the day introduce them to a variety of campus departments and staff who provide many types of student services and supports.
 Information is provided on academic protocols and procedures, athletics, purchasing textbooks, class schedules and student life on campus to name just a few areas.
-Students have the opportunity to meet with an advisor in their respective college/school (College of Business, School of Science & Humanities, College of Health & Education, New England School of Communications), to have their photo taken for their student ID, and to see a room in the residence halls.
-Over 90% of incoming students have historically participated in New Student Orientation days.
-For those students unable to attend one of these New Student Orientation days, or who are accepted into the University after these dates have passed, many orientation activities are available during Welcome Weekend, and OASIS staff are also available for assistance on an individual basis.
+Students attend a presentation by faculty in their college/school and have the opportunity to meet with an advisor in their respective college/school (College of Business, College of Science and Humanities, College of Health and Education, New England School of Communications).
+Over 90% of Husson students attend a New Student Orientation day.

 Office of Student Life: